hdl-eda/hdl-eda/README.md

 <li>Mixed-signal IC</li>
 </ol>

-<p>with the advent of technology and the necessity there are other types such as SoCs-System-on- Chip, NoCs- Network-onChips and many more.</p>
+<p align="justify">with the advent of technology and the necessity there are other types such as SoCs-System-on- Chip, NoCs- Network-onChips and many more.</p>

-<p>IC design engineers need to be skilled in the relevant subject as well as EDA (Electronic Design Automation) tools that are required to build these chips.
+<p align="justify">IC design engineers need to be skilled in the relevant subject as well as EDA (Electronic Design Automation) tools that are required to build these chips.
 “Vision-VLSI Industry Pvt.
 Ltd.” is committed to provide the hands-on online training on these required EDA Tools along with the subject required to develop these ICs.</p>

-<p>Digital systems or circuits can be built on FPGAs or it can take ASIC design approach and it has its own EDA tools set.</p>
+<p align="justify">Digital systems or circuits can be built on FPGAs or it can take ASIC design approach and it has its own EDA tools set.</p>

-<p>Analog Systems or circuits are built exclusively by ASIC design approach, which has its own EDA tools set.</p>
+<p align="justify">Analog Systems or circuits are built exclusively by ASIC design approach, which has its own EDA tools set.</p>

-<p>Similarly, Mixed-signal IC design has its own EDA tool set.</p>
+<p align="justify">Similarly, Mixed-signal IC design has its own EDA tool set.</p>

-<p>Application domains: ICs are used in different industries other than PCs, laptops, smartphones, and consumer electronics, ICs are everywhere to name a few</p>
+<p align="justify">Application domains: ICs are used in different industries other than PCs, laptops, smartphones, and consumer electronics, ICs are everywhere to name a few</p>
 <ol>
   <li>Military applications</li>
 <li>Medical applications</li>